IntelliJ IDEA 2024.3 Help

 1. In the Gradle tool window, right-click a linked project.

-2. From the context menu, select Reload Gradle project the Reload icon.
+2. From the context menu, select Sync Gradle Project the Synchronize icon.

 On invoking this action, IntelliJ IDEA parses the project structure in the Gradle tool window.

-IntelliJ IDEA cannot reload just a part of your project, it reloads the whole project including modules and dependencies.
+IntelliJ IDEA cannot reload only a part of your project, it reloads the whole project including modules and dependencies.

 If you configure a dependency through the Project Structure dialog (Ctrl+Alt+Shift+S), the dependency will only appear in the IntelliJ IDEA Project tool window, not in the Gradle tool window.
 Note that the next time you re-import your project, IntelliJ IDEA will remove the added dependency since IntelliJ IDEA considers the Gradle configuration as a single source of truth.